thisisarjun/meetingmuse/src/meetingmuse/docs/state_progression.md

 ## Overview

-This document illustrates how the conversation state evolves as MeetingMuse interacts with users to schedule meetings.
-The state management system tracks user intent, conversation flow, and meeting details throughout the interaction.
+This document illustrates how the conversation state evolves as MeetingMuse interacts with users to schedule meetings, including the new human-in-the-loop retry flow with dedicated nodes for API calls and human interruption handling.

 ## 📊 State Structure